The Ultimate Family Gap Year Destination and Accommodation Guide

 Family surf lessons on Kuta Beach.
 The perfect beach break for beginners.

-The Balinese are a Hindu people holding onto their heritage in a swarm of tourist activity.
-They do it with such grace and style it will leave you in awe.
-The Balinese are some of the warmest people on earth, they love children, the food is spectacular.
+The Balinese are a Hindu people holding on to their heritage amid a swarm of tourists.
+They do it with such grace and style that it will leave you in awe.
+The Balinese are some of the warmest people on earth.
+They love children, and the food is spectacular.
 Just about every hotel or hostel will leave you speechless and still below budget.

 Bali with Kids